About Us

 Purpose of the Collection within the Context of the Mission

-The Security Public Library selects, makes available, and promotes the use of library
+The Security Public Library selects, makes available, and promotes the use of library materials, whatever the format, which:

 - Meet the information needs of the community.